Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Minecart sound (used when a Minecart is created) (sound by the Flare team).
+- Reworked how the epithet assignment to units work, to allow for more complex conditions.

 -----------------------------------------------------------------------
 - 5.3.2